LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Aime/Mazikeen.md

 Greedy - perhaps the reason their wife had to sacrifice themselves to save them

+Mazikeen is fantasy pregnant